pippinbarr/SNAKISMS/process/SNAKES.md

 There’s something here…

 ***keys move everything (and turn the snake) so the world moves on the screen***

-### Nihilist
-"denial of all reality; extreme scepticism"

-Plausibly this could involve absolutely NOTHING on the screen at all or it could just be the snake in a black void and eventually it could just go off the screen

-It’s most of all that life is meaningless, right?
-So what creates meaning in Snake?
-The points mostly… just is it just no points?
-And the apple, so no apple… and then what?
-There is still death presumable.

-Technically Nihilism is usually just a denial of meaning, but it can be believe in absolutely nothing being real at all (metaphysical)

-So the options are:
-* absolutely nothing at all on the screen (probably the funniest)
-* just the snake I guess… or just no points (the ‘meaning’)…

-Ultimately it’ll be the nothing right?

-***there is nothing at all***

 ### Optimist
 "doctrine that we live in the best of all possible worlds”